DennisSoemers/PapyrusProfiler/README.md

 ### 1.4 Starting and Stopping Profiling from Papyrus Scripts

+While the primary two ways to specify how and when profiling should start and stop are (1) console commands and (2) the INI file setting, a third approach that can be used is to start and stop profiling using Papyrus Scripts.
+This means that you could, for example, create a mod with a new Spell or Power that starts or stops profiling.

+The Papyrus Profiler exposes two new functions to the scripting language, which may be found in the [PapyrusProfilerFunctions.psc](/contrib/Distribution/PapyrusSources/PapyrusProfilerFunctions.psc) file.
+If an empty string is passed into the function to start profiling, it will use exhibit the same default behaviour as when the `nl_cmd StartPapyrusProfiling()` console command without config file is used.
+The [PapyrusProfilerQuestScript.psc](/contrib/Distribution/PapyrusSources/PapyrusProfilerQuestScript.psc) file (which is used to implement the console commands!) may be used as an example for how to call these functions.

 ## 2. Generating the Flame Graph

 The above process will have written its output to `<SKSE_LOGS_DIR>/PapyrusProfiler/PapyrusProfilerOutput.log`, where